SAMRO Music Bursaries for students at South African Universities

 - Copy of ID Document

-- 2 Letters of reference (not older than 3 months)
+- 2 Letters of reference from current university lecturers (not older than 3 months)

 Disqualification criteria: Applications will not be considered if